panther-labs/panther/docs/gitbook/quick-start.md

 Rather than deploying from within a docker container, you can instead configure your [development environment](development.md#manual-installation) locally.
 This will take more time initially but will lead to faster deployments.
 {% endhint %}

-Lastly, setup the project's dependencies by running `mage setup:all`.
+Lastly, setup the project's deployment dependencies by running `mage setup:deploy`.

+> You only need to run `mage setup:deploy` the first time you are installing Panther.
+Future deployments can omit this step.

 You're all set!
 Run `mage deploy`